Chertoff Brings Reality Check to '24' Crew

-Mr. MICHAEL CHERTOFF (Secretary of Homeland Security): One thing you don't see on 24 is when the computer is crashing and having to get the IT people to come and reboot and get the computer working again.
+MICHAEL CHERTOFF: One thing you don't see on 24 is when the computer is crashing and having to get the IT people to come and reboot and get the computer working again.

 FESSLER: That's Homeland Security Secretary Michael Chertoff.
 With his dark gray suit and green tie, he's no Jack Bauer, the scruffy ruthless federal agent on 24.
 But that's really the point here.
 On the TV show, Homeland Security is a feared powerful agency.
 Last season, it rapidly took control of Bauer's troubled counterterrorist unit.

 CTU: (As Character) The truth is CTU is being absorbed by Homeland, which means from now on every operational decision needs to go through me.